Tornado

 the building is not in danger of collapsing.

-Look for fire hazards.
-There may be broken or leaking gas lines,
+- Look for fire hazards.
+There may be

 or damage to electrical systems.
 Clean up spilled medicines, bleaches,